artis3n/artis3n.github.io/_drafts/Derbycon-BoA-CTF.md

 hashcat (v5.1.0) starting...
 ```

 The `-O` tells hashcat to optimize the workload to my kernel.
 The set of hashes is so small this makes no impact, but it's good to know about.
-We have to tell hashcat what type of hash we're working with along with the level of aggressiveness we want hashcat to work. `-m 1000` tells hashcat that we are giving it NTLM hashes.
-I said before that we grabbed the LM hashes, but for some reason hashcat was unable to crack them with `-m 3000` (for LM).
-I'm not sure if hashcat is in the wrong or the hashes in the picture above are actually NTLM.
-Whatever the case, I cracked them with `-m 1000`. `-a 3` tells hashcat to use the brute-force attack mode.
+We have to tell hashcat what type of hash we're working with along with the level of aggressiveness we want hashcat to work. `-m 1000` tells hashcat that we are giving it NTLM hashes. `-a 3` tells hashcat to use the brute-force attack mode.

 And off we go.